babarener/Oral_learning/README.md

 - **Data Collection**: Optional analytics for improving recommendations
 - **Integration**: API connections to real healthcare services

-## Contributing

-This project was developed as part of a university competition.
-Contributions are welcome for:

-- Adding new scenarios
-- Improving accessibility features
-- Enhancing the user interface
-- Expanding the recommendation engine
-- Adding new languages or audio content

-Please follow the existing code structure and maintain the focus on visual communication and accessibility.

 ## License

 This project is licensed under the terms specified in the LICENSE file.

-## Acknowledgments

-- Developed for the University of Washington competition
-- Inspired by the need for accessible communication tools for low-literacy populations
-- Built with modern web technologies for maximum compatibility and performance